NZMSA/2019-Phase-1/Big Data and Analytics/README.md

 - An Azure for Students subscription
 - Power BI Desktop Application
     - For those who have a Mac, you will need to create a VM running windows as Power BI is Windows only
-- Some basic knowledge on one or more of the following languages (not required but will make things easier):
+- Some basic knowledge on one of the following languages (not required but will make things easier):
     - Python, Scala, R, SQL
 - Enthusiasm